Zoran Jankovic (football manager): Managerial career

 In 1997, he coached the Vermont Voltage in the USISL D-3 Pro League.
 In 2000, he was appointed the head coach for the Montreal Impact in the USL A-League.
-During his tenure with Montreal he brought in several imports such as Darko Kolić, Dejan Gluščević, and signed several younger players.
-After four matches he was dismissed from his position due to a poor start to the season.
+During his tenure with Montreal, he brought in several imports such as Darko Kolić, Dejan Gluščević, and signed several younger players.
+After four matches, he was dismissed from his position due to a poor start to the season.

 On March 26, 2001, Jankovic was signed as the head coach of the newly formed Montreal Dynamites in the Canadian Professional Soccer League.
-He brought many of his former Montreal Impact signings of the previous year.
-With the Dynamites he led his team to a fourth-place finish in the overall standings, and secured a playoff berth.
-For his achievements he was recognized with the CPSL Coach of the Year award.
-In 2002, Jankovic resigned from his position to become the head coach of the ARSL (Association Regionale de Soccer des Laurentides).
+He brought many of his former Montreal Impact signings from the previous year.
+With the Dynamites, he led his team to a fourth-place finish in the overall standings and secured a playoff berth.
+For his achievements, he was recognized as the league's coach of the year.
+In 2002, Jankovic resigned from his position to become the head coach of the ARSL (Association Régionale de Soccer des Laurentides), but remained as the technical director.